-Companies face resource challenges to understand their legal exposure in each of the 27 EU Member States and the increasing number of other countries with Extended Producer Responsibility (EPR) regulations worldwide.
+Companies face resource challenges to understand their legal exposure to the changeable Extended Producer Responsibility (EPR) regulations in each of the 27 EU Member States, and the ever-increasing number of EPR regulations across the rest of the world.

-If your company sells electronic products, batteries or products containing batteries, ensuring you comply with the requirements in each country can be a daunting task.
-Penalties for non-compliance range from monetary fines to criminal prosecutions and even imprisonment.
+If your company sells electronic products, batteries, or products containing batteries, ensuring compliance with the advancing requirements in each country can be a daunting task.
+Penalties for non-compliance range from monetary fines to criminal prosecution and even imprisonment.

 Tesla fined $14 million for failure to comply with local battery recycling obligations in Germany, the highest risk EU country

 Home Depot fined $27 million for unlawfully disposing of hazardous waste, including WEEE and batteries

 $630 million worth of Apple, Samsung, HP, Motorola and other merchandise suspended in India for EPR violation

 Many countries have an unlimited cap on possible enforcement fines they can issue to non-compliant companies

 The longest prison sentence which can be issued for non-compliance with WEEE regulations is 6-years

 Download EC4P's free guide to ensure you are aware of the risks of WEEE & batteries regulation non-compliance.

 Sphera is the leading provider of Environmental, Social and Governance (ESG) performance and risk management software, data and consulting services with a focus on Environment, Health, Safety & Sustainability (EHS&S), Operational Risk Management and Product Stewardship.